-Zoning Administration Meeting September 24th, 1976 Item #54 ..
-Use Permit Application 876-1294
+Zoning Administration Meeting Seprember 24th, 1976 Item #54 ..
+Use Permit Application #76-1294

-Zoning Administrator, "Item 54, use pernit application #76-1294 and this is to operate a bonded winery to produce uh now we're talking ... ah, to produce... producing and bottling and selling in an existing building.
-The property is located on the south side of Felton Empire Grade Road about 603 feet from. uh...
+Zoning Administrator, "Item 54, use permit application #76-1294 and this is to operate a bonded winery to produce uh now we're talking ... ah, to produce... producing and bottling and selling in an existing building.
+The property is located on the south side of Felton Empire Grade Road about 600 feet from uh...
 Ashley.
 Miss Anderson..."

 Inspector Anderson, "This winery had been in operation since 1938.
-But has ... the use ... (inaudible) discontinued for the last 6 years so everything is already established.
+But has ... the use ... (inaudible) discontinced for the last 6 years so everything is already established.
 The winery is in immaculate shape.
 Parking is available for about 10 cars with turn around space.
-Visitors to the property will generally be through invitational only arrangements with winetastings being handled the same way.
+Visitors to the property will generally be through invitational only arrangements with winetastings being handled the sane way.
 A partially gravelled drive serves as access and the soil here is very rocky so the driveway needs to be maintained with little maintenence.

-The Environmental Health Dept. will need a plot plan showing the sinks and toilet facilities that will be involved in the wine tasting and the applicant has indicated that he would repaint the directional sign, that already exists on the property that show where the winery is located on Felton Empire.
-The (inaudible) sign can be made and the recommendation is for approval subject to the following conditions: Tke directional sign shall be no longer than... no larger than 2'x2' and shall be painted in earthen tones and that any necessary permits shall be btained from the Environmental Health Dept. prior to the establishment of the use."
+The Environmental Health Dept. will need a plot plan showing the sinks and toilet facilities that will be involved in the wine tasting and the applicant has indicated that he would repaint the directional sign, that already exists or. the property that show where the winery is located or.
+Felton Expire.
+The (inaudible) sign can be made and the recommendation is for approval subject to the following conditions: Tie directional sign shall be no longer than... no larger than 2'x2' and shail be painted in earthen tones and that any necessary permits shall be btained from the Environmental Health Dept. prior to the establishment of the ise."

-Zoning Administrator, " This is a public hearing.
-Does anyone wish to speak to item
+Zoning Administrator, "This is a public hearing.
+Does anyone wish to speak to irem